Prompt payment has come into effect in Ontario on October 1st, 2019. Does everyone understand what it all means and how it works?

 One of my connections on LinkedIn brought up how some general contractors were avoiding the new prompt payment terms with a clause in their subcontracts.
 My initial response was that contractors had to stand up for what they feel is fair, but then I thought is this even allowed?

 Have you even discussed it with your clients?

 You’ve probably heard about the new prompt payment legislation in Ontario over the last couple of months, but chances are, like me, you don’t fully understand it yet.
-Don’t worry, you aren’t alone, it only affects contracts that had their procurement process initiated on or after October 1st, 2019.
+Don’t worry because you aren’t alone.
+It only affects contracts that had their procurement process initiated on or after October 1st, 2019.
 So most contract administrators haven’t even had to deal with the new provisions yet.